 You might be surprised to learn that Mt Ruapehu, isn’t actually a mountain – it’s a volcano, which last erupted back in 1996.
 Mt Ruapehu is ideal for a long weekend getaway and is reachable in around 4 hours from both Auckland & Wellington.
 There are two ski fields on Mt Ruapehu: Turoa & Whakapapa we choose Whakapapa for this trip as we heard they had a great beginners valley, also known as Happy Valley!

 If this is your first time skiing or snowboarding, or you haven’t been on the slopes in a while we’d strongly recommend taking at least one day of lessons.
-At Whakapapa for $115 ($85 for a little person) you get a two hour lesson, a Happy Valley lift pass, boots, snowboards or skis and poles for the day.
+At Whakapapa for $169 (same price for a little person) you get two almost two hour lessons, a Happy Valley lift pass, boots, snowboards or skis and poles for the day.

 The lessons themselves are fairly basic: how to walk on the snow, stopping (very important) and turning pretty much.
 However if you have been skiing before but still consider your self to be a learner you will be bumped up to the “Next Step” lessons where you will learn to turn and stop more efficiently.
 Once you have the basics though you can easily enjoy Happy Valley!